Quantum-inspired secure wireless communication protocol under spatial and local Gaussian noise assumptions: Protocol

-Now, we discuss the calculation complexity of our protocol.
+\Label{L89} Now, we discuss the calculation complexity of our protocol.
 In Protocol \ref{protocol1} except for Protocol \ref{protocol2}, we calculate only the averages of the obtained data and its square.
 So, their calculation complexity is not so large.
 Protocol \ref{protocol2} contains the calculation of syndrome, the decoding of the given error correction code, and universal2 hash function.
-If we choose suitable code, e.g. LDPC codes, the calculation of syndrome and the decoding of the given error correction code, has not so large calculation complexity.
-A typical example of a universal2 hash function is given by using Toeplitz matrix.
-Its detail construction and the evaluation of the complexity of its construction are summarized in the recent paper \cite{H-T}.
-Its calculation complexity is $O(m \log m)$ when $m$ is the input length.
-Indeed, it was reported in paper \cite{H-T} that the above type hash function practically implemented with $m=1 000 000$ by a conventional personal computer.
-So, the parts of privacy amplification and error verification have only calculation complexity $O(n \log n)$.
-In error verification, we can guarantee the correctness with probability $1-2^{-m_2}$, which is called the significance level\cite[Section VIII]{Fung}.
-So, it is enough to choose $m_2$ depending on the required significance level.
-Here, we need to calculate the size of the sacrifice bit length in privacy amplification.
-This length should be chosen so that the security criterion \eqref{X1} or/and \eqref{X2} is less than a given threshold, which shows the security level.
-This calculation can be done by using the formulas \eqref{28-1} or/and \eqref{28-2}, whose calculation complexity does not depend on the numbers of input and output lengths, as explained in Subsection \ref{s33}.
-So, this process also can be done efficiently.
+For Information reconciliation, we need to choose a suitable code, e.g. LDPC codes to satisfy the following condition. \begin{description} \item[(C1)] The calculation of syndrome and the decoding of the given error correction code are have been already implemented with reasonable calculation complexity.
+In fact, so many codes satisfy this condition \cite[p.
+228]{RU}. \item[(C2)] The code can decode the message under the channel $W_{A|B}$, which is given in the Protocol 2. \end{description} If we use such a code, we can exploit existing algorithms for Step of Information reconciliation.